Jim Harvey, UK - Sunday, December 30, 2007 at 22:06:15

 hazy about

 dates and places between 1940 and 1942.
-Can anyone
+Can anyone help

 me reconstruct the movements of the Matiana from about April